 The amount of veggies in this type of eating pattern will give you all the vitamins and minerals you need AND help you get to the recommended daily amount of 30 g fiber for acne-prone people.
 Plus, if you ask me, this way of eating is much more sustainable than all that celery juice!

-To learn more about the BEST diet for acne and EXACTLY how to eat to cure your acne, join the Clear Skin Squad!
+To learn more about the BEST diet for acne and EXACTLY how to eat to cure your acne start by taking the acne quiz for free!